JongWasTaken/easympv/README.md

 [//]: # (This sentence will be here once this is finished: Download the latest version from https://smto.pw/mpv/?#downloads.)
 ### Manual
 Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
-Add `m script_binding easympv` to your input.conf.
-Launch mpv once to generate `easympv.conf`.
-Adjust to your liking.
+Launch mpv once to generate config files (`mpv.conf`, `input.conf`, `easympv.conf`).
-If no `input.conf` is present, easympv will generate one with sane defaults and terminate.
-Then launch it again.
+Adjust those to your liking, then launch it again.
 In the future there will be some sort of setup on the first start, this is currently unfinished.

 ## License